ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Evaluation

 \textbf{Workloads.}

-Each experimental workload is defined by a tuple: (\textit{query, document collection, accuracy target}).
-To evaluate performance across diverse settings, we use three real-world document collections: \textsc{BigPatent}~\cite{sharma-etal-2019-bigpatent}, \textsc{PubMed}~\cite{dernoncourt-lee-2017-pubmed}, and \textsc{GovReport}~\cite{huang-etal-2021-efficient}.
-Given the lack of benchmarks for collection-level semantic predicates, we manually crafted 20 distinct natural-language queries for each collection, covering a wide range of semantic characteristics and data selectivity.
-Each collection contains 10,000 documents, and the ground-truth labels for all query-document predicating pairs are generated using GPT-4o. \autoref{tab:ds} provides a summary of the datasets and illustrative queries.
+To evaluate performance across diverse settings, we use three real-world document collections: \textsc{BigPatent}~\cite{sharma-etal-2019-bigpatent}, \textsc{PubMed} \cite{dernoncourt-lee-2017-pubmed}, and \textsc{GovReport}~\cite{huang-etal-2021-efficient}.
+Given the lack of benchmarks for collection-level semantic predicates, we manually crafted 20 distinct natural language queries for each collection, covering a wide range of semantic characteristics and data selectivity.
+Each collection contains 10,000 documents, and the ground truth labels for all query-document predicating pairs are generated by GPT-4o ~\cite{openai2024gpt4ocard}. \autoref{tab:ds} provides a summary of the datasets and illustrative queries.
+We utilize \textbf{F1 score as the accuracy metric} throughout our paper, which is more robust than naive accuracy for handling imbalanced data.

-\textbf{Baselines.} We compare \textsc{ScaleDoc} against several representative baselines, which accelerate the ML-powered predicates in analytical data systems.
+\textbf{Baselines.} We compare \textsc{ScaleDoc} against several representative baselines, which accelerate ML-powered predicates in analytical data systems.
 The oracle model for all systems, which also serves as the ground truth labeler, is \textbf{GPT-4o}~\cite{openai2024gpt4ocard}.

-\textbf{1) Oracle Only.} This baseline avoid any filtering and processes every document directly using the oracle LLM.
-We prompt the LLM to output the binary class labels to indicate the predicating decision.
+\textbf{1) Oracle Only.} This baseline avoids any filtering and processes every document directly using the oracle LLM.
+We prompt the LLM to output the binary class labels to indicate the predicate decision.

 \textbf{2) Probabilistic Predicates (PPs)} ~\cite{lu2018accelerating, yang2022optimizing}.
 This approach uses traditional lightweight machine learning models as proxies.
 For each new problem, the PPs are trained to output binary classification results with confidence interface.
-It includes the following compoent choices: \begin{itemize}[nosep,leftmargin=2em,label=-] \item Text Representation: Bag-of-Words (BoW) and TF-IDF, both are standard text encoding schemes. \item Dimensionality Reduction: Principal Component Analysis (PCA) and Feature Hashing (FH). \item Classifier: Support Vector Machines (SVM) and Kernel Density Estimation (KDE). \end{itemize} These models are implemented using Scikit-learn.
-We explore various combinations of these compoents and reporting the best-performing choices.
+It includes the following component choices: \begin{itemize}[leftmargin=1.5em,itemsep=1pt,topsep=1pt] \item Text Representation: Bag-of-Words (BoW) and TF-IDF, both are standard text encoding schemes. \item Dimensionality Reduction: Principal Component Analysis (PCA) and Feature Hashing (FH). \item Classifier: Support Vector Machines (SVM) and Kernel Density Estimation (KDE). \end{itemize} These models are implemented using scikit-learn ~\cite{pedregosa2011scikit}.
+We explore various combinations of them and report the best performing choices.